Measurement of body composition in the military

-Many different ways exist to estimate body composition, each with its own pros and cons.
-The only ways to directly measure the amounts of body fat and the different types of lean body mass are advanced imaging methods or direct measurement after death.
-Advanced imaging is very expensive and time-consuming, so it is rarely used for body-fat assessments outside of research settings.
-Practical body-composition assessments just need be valid and reliable, which means they measure what they’re intended to measure with reasonable accuracy and their measurements are consistent.
+Body composition can be estimated in many different ways, each with its own pros and cons.
+The only ways to measure the exact amounts of body fat and the various types of lean body mass are direct measurement after death or advanced imaging.
+Advanced imaging is expensive and time-consuming, so it’s rarely used for body-fat assessments outside of research settings.

 Body mass index